 After the successful onboarding of your first sensor, you will have access to the dashboard.
 If you want to gain a meaningful view of your Dashboard, you need to customize your configuration.

 How many networks can the sensor test?

-Currently, we limit this to 4 networks (including at least 1 SSID) as the sensor needs to test each network independently one after the other.
-The sensor will disassociate from one network, associate to the next network and run the full set of tests.
+Currently, we limit this to 4 networks as the sensor needs to test each network independently one after the other.
+The sensor will disassociate from one network, associate with the next network, and run the full set of tests.

-Set-up Wireless SSIDs and Wired Ethernet from the networks settings page:
+Set-up Wireless SSIDs and Wired Ethernet from the network settings page.